caoxiemeihao/nuxt-electron/README.md

   ],
 })
 ```

+This is based on the `vite-electron-plugin` package, see the **[Documents](https://github.com/electron-vite/vite-electron-plugin#configuration)** for more detailed configuration information.

 ## Notes
 By default, we force the App to run in SPA mode since we don't need SSR for desktop apps.